ShivamRajSri/20230051.ByteSquad/Readme.md

 2.Priyanshu Sahani      (20230041)  priyanshu-sahani-10<br>
 ## Project Name: Luggage-Hub<br>
 ## Project idea:<br>
-=>So we provide a efficient web-solution for following problems:<br>
+.So we provide a efficient web-solution for travelling and luggage related problem when we does not want to stay hotel but want to get rid off with our luggage:<br>
 ## Intuitive Search:
 .Users can easily find storage locations by entering their destination (city, landmark, etc.) and desired dates/times.<br>
 ## Interactive Map: